Angular vs React 2026: Complete Framework Guide

 State Management Approaches

 Angular provides built-in patterns; React offers ecosystem choice.
-This mirrors the framework-vs-library distinction throughout.

 Angular: Signals + Services